 The Kentucky Supreme Court will consider whether juries must be diverse after a judge dismisses an all-white jury.

 In 2014 alone, more than 284,000 cases of rape and sexual assault occurred among people 12 and older.
 Representatives of victim advocacy groups and la

-People who are victims of childhood sexual abuse often hear a refrain: Come forward and name your abuser.
+Victims of childhood sexual abuse often hear a refrain: Come forward and name your abuser.
 Justice will be done.
-But we rarely get to h
+But we rarely hear what happens next.